Zero API calls. Zero server costs. Instant search.

 Sprigr compiles your search index into a blazingly fast client-side search engine.
 Users search locally in the browser.
 No per-query fees, no infrastructure to manage, no servers to scale.
 Your search cost is the same at 10 searches per month or 10 million.

-Sprigr takes a fundamentally different approach.
-Search runs in the browser.
-There is no server to pay for, no API to call, and no per-query billing.
-Your cost is a flat monthly fee for data indexing and hosting.
-Whether your users run 10 searches or 10 million, the cost does not change.
+Sprigr compiles your search index into a client-side engine.
+Search runs locally in the browser with zero API calls.
+Your cost is a flat monthly fee regardless of query volume.
+Whether your users run 10 searches or 10 million, the bill doesn't change.

 Performance without compromise